Skip to content

 editor.registerCommand(

-"my_command_name", // Internal command name
+"my_command_name", // Display name in command palette

 "Human readable desc", // Description for command palette

-"my_action", // Global function to call
+"my_action" // Global function to call

 );